filipopo/UrlShortener/README.md

   Running `docker compose up` will build the Dockerfile in the current directory and start 3 containers, the python app, a mssql database and an nginx static file server

-  Alternatively, you can run just the python app like this:
+  Alternatively, you can run just the python app:

+  First pull `docker pull filipmania/urlshortener:latest` or build `docker build -t urlshortener:latest .` the docker image

+  Then run it

   ```
-  docker build -t urlshortener:latest .
   docker run --name urlshortener -d --restart unless-stopped -p 8000:8000 urlshortener:latest
   ```

-  If you're deploying to the cloud, make sure you build for the right platform e.g `--platform linux/amd64`

-  If you're going to use the mssql database, build with `--build-arg BUILD=mssql`
+  If you're building for the cloud, make sure you build for the right platform e.g `--platform linux/amd64` and if you're building for mssql include `--build-arg BUILD=mssql`
 </details>

 <details>